 Here comes the sun, and I say it’s alright.”

-Well, for about two weeks each spring and fall, cable companies experience a technical phenomenon in which the sun causes “solar interference” to all geostationary satellite signals.
-As the sun’s path across the sky gets lower each day, there are times when it is in a direct line behind a communication satellite that is sending signals to a receiving satellite antenna here on earth.
+Well, for about two weeks each spring and fall, the sun falls in juuusssttt the right spot in the sky to interfere with TV satellite signals.
+Specifically, there are times when our favorite glowing orb is in a direct line behind a communication satellite sending signals to a receiving satellite antenna here on earth.
 When the antenna is looking into the sun, the interference from the sun overrides the signals from the satellite.
-That’s when a sun outage occurs.

 At first, the effects of a sun outage are minimal.
-But they will gradually worsen to the point of total outage.
+But they can gradually worsen to the point of total outage.
 Some channels will experience “macro-blocking” or “tiling” of the picture before and after peak times.
 These are the channels we receive digitally from the satellite.

 Unfortunately, there is technically nothing we can do to prevent sun outages from occurring.
-Each satellite service that we receive signals from will experience this interference in the timeframe mentioned above.
+Each satellite service that we receive signals from will experience this interference in the time frame mentioned above.